vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

-# Vibewell Terms and Conditions
+# VibeWell Terms and Conditions

 **Last Updated: [Current Date]**

 ## 1. Introduction

-Welcome to Vibewell.
-These Terms and Conditions ("Terms") govern your access to and use of the Vibewell platform, including our website, mobile applications, and services (collectively, the "Service").
+Welcome to VibeWell.
+These Terms and Conditions ("Terms") govern your access to and use of the VibeWell platform, including our website, mobile applications, and services (collectively, the "Service").
 By accessing or using the Service, you agree to be bound by these Terms.
 If you disagree with any part of the Terms, you may not access the Service.

 ### 1.1 Definitions

-- "Vibewell," "we," "us," and "our" refer to Vibewell, Inc., the company that operates the Service.
+- "VibeWell," "we," "us," and "our" refer to VibeWell, Inc., the company that operates the Service.
 - "You" and "your" refer to the individual or entity accessing or using the Service.
-- "Providers" refers to beauty and wellness service providers who offer services through the Vibewell platform.
+- "Providers" refers to beauty and wellness service providers who offer services through the VibeWell platform.
-- "Customers" refers to users who book services from Providers through the Vibewell platform.
+- "Customers" refers to users who book services from Providers through the VibeWell platform.
 - "Content" refers to text, images, photos, audio, video, and all other forms of data or communication posted on or transmitted through the Service.

 ## 2. Account Registration and Requirements